Bwalkzz31/Electronics-Design-Simulation-Developer/README.md

 # ⚡ Electronics Design & Simulation Portfolio

-Engineered and validated a regulated DC power supply using circuit design principles and SPICE-based simulation.
+Designed and simulated a regulated DC power supply using circuit design principles and SPICE-based analysis.
 This project focuses on voltage regulation, ripple suppression, and performance under varying load and input conditions.

 ---

 ## 📌 Project Overview

-Engineered and validated a **5V regulated DC power supply** designed to maintain stable output under varying input voltage and load conditions.
-The design was analyzed using LTspice, focusing on voltage regulation, ripple suppression, and transient performance.
+Designed and simulated a **5V regulated DC power supply** capable of maintaining stable output across varying input voltages and dynamic load conditions.

+The design was analyzed using **LTspice**, with emphasis on:

+* Voltage regulation accuracy
+* Ripple suppression
+* Transient response under load variation

 The system was tested across multiple operating scenarios to evaluate stability, efficiency, and response to dynamic load changes.